AFLplusplus/LibAFL-legacy/README.md

 // Every structure, apart from the create function, has an init function too, which initializes the structure.
 You do have to initialize the rest of your extended structure yourself though. afl_observation_channel_init(&tmout_channel->base, size_t unique_tag);

-// Let's add it to the executor now, it gets added to an array of channels, with max number being decided by MAX_OBS_CHANNELS (default 5) executor->funcs.add_observation_channel(executor, &tmout_base);
+// Let's add it to the executor now, it gets added to an array of channels executor->funcs.add_observation_channel(executor, &tmout_base);

 ```